sushant312000/Amazon-data-sales-analysis/README.md

-# Amazon sales data analysis
+# Supermarket sales data analysis

-The major aim of this project is to gain insight into the sales data of Amazon to understand the different factors that affect sales of the different branches.
+The major aim of this project is to gain insight into the sales data of supermarket to understand the different factors that affect sales of the different branches.

 ## Analysis List
 ### Product Analysis